openharmony/docs/en/application-dev/reference/errorcodes/errorcode-account.md

 Use an opened session to query session callbacks.

-## 12300109 Authentication Canceled
+## 12300109 Authentication, Credential Enrollment, or Update Canceled

 **Error Message**

-The authentication is canceled.
+The authentication, enrollment, update operation is canceled.

 **Possible Causes**

+The possible causes are as follows:

-The user cancels the authentication.
+- The user canceled the authentication.
+- The user canceled the credential enrollment.
+- The user canceled the update during the credential enrollment process.

 **Solution**